 Requirement to Hire Compliant Fleets.
-Any hiring entity that is subject to this section per section 2013(a)(2) must:
+Any hiring entity that is subject to this section as specified in section 2013(a)(3) must:

 Verification of Compliance.
 Verify that each fleet it hires or dispatches is listed on the CARB Advanced Clean Fleets webpage as a compliant fleet.
 Alternatively, for each calendar year that an entity hires a fleet to operate in California, it must obtain a signed statement from the fleet stating it is not subject to the High Priority and Federal Fleets regulation of title 13, CCR section 2015 through 2015.6 and the State and Local Government Fleets regulation of title 13, CCR section 2013 through 2013.4.

 Disclosure of Regulation Applicability.
-Provide the following disclosure in writing to the hired fleet in the hiring contract or agreement: “Vehicles with a GVWR greater than 8,500 lbs. and light-duty package delivery vehicles operated in California may be subject to the California Air Resources Board Advanced Clean Fleets regulations.
-It therefore could be subject to requirements to reduce emissions of air pollutants.
+Provide the following disclosure in writing to the hired fleet either in the hiring contract or agreement or as an addendum to the hiring contract or agreement: “Vehicles with a GVWR greater than 8,500 lbs. and light-duty package delivery vehicles operated in California may be subject to the California Air Resources Board Advanced Clean Fleets regulations.
+Such vehicles may therefore be subject to requirements to reduce emissions of air pollutants.
 For more information, please visit the California Air Resources Board website at https://ww2.arb.ca.gov/our-work/programs/advanced-clean-fleets.”

-The hiring entity must also comply with the recordkeeping requirements of section 2013.3(g).
+The hiring entity must also comply with the recordkeeping requirements specified in section 2013.3(g).

 Joint Compliance Option.
 Individual departments, divisions, districts, subsidiaries, or agencies under the same state or local government agency’s jurisdiction have the option to comply jointly instead of complying independently if the combined California fleet meets the requirements of this regulation.
+The California Department of General Services may comply jointly for all State agency fleets under its jurisdiction and must exclude vehicles in subdivisions that opt to comply separately.
 If the group fails to comply, all participants must immediately comply individually.
-Agencies choosing to use this option must meet the reporting requirement of section 2013.2(d).
+Agencies choosing to use this option must meet the reporting requirement specified in section 2013.2(d).
+Agencies may comply jointly even if one or more individual subdivisions opt into the ZEV Milestones Option as specified in section 2013(e).

 Order Cancellations.
-If a fleet owner cancels a notice to proceed, a purchase agreement, or a leasing contract at any time before the vehicle is delivered, the purchase will be considered invalid and will not count towards required ZEV additions to the California fleet.
-If a manufacturer cancels any of the above, the fleet owner has six months to replace it with another ZEV order.
-After six months, the purchase will be considered invalid and will not count towards required ZEV additions to the California fleet.
+If a fleet owner cancels a notice to proceed, a purchase agreement, or a leasing contract for a ZEV at any time before the vehicle is delivered, the purchase will be considered invalid and will not count towards required ZEV purchases for the California fleet.
+If a manufacturer cancels a purchase agreement for ZEVs at any time before the vehicle is delivered for reasons beyond the control of the fleet owner, the fleet owner must secure another purchase agreement for ZEVs within 180 calendar days to maintain compliance.
+In the event there is no available ZEV of the needed configuration to purchase, the fleet owner may apply for the ZEV Purchase Exemption specified in section 2013.1(d).

 Compliance Date.
-Annual compliance with the ZEV addition requirements is determined on January 1 of each calendar year.
+Annual compliance with the ZEV purchase requirements is determined on January 1 of each calendar year.

 Exemptions and Extensions.
-Fleet owners complying with section 2013(d) may utilize exemptions and extensions as follows:
+Fleet owners complying with section 2013(d) may utilize the following exemptions and extensions if the specified criteria are met:

 Backup Vehicle Exemption.
-Fleet owners may purchase a new ICE vehicle and exclude it from the ZEV addition requirement of section 2013(d) if it is designated as a backup vehicle as specified in section 2013.1(a) and may exclude miles travelled when the vehicle is operated in support of a declared emergency event as specified in section 2013.1(a)(1).
+Fleet owners may purchase a new or used ICE vehicle and exclude it from the ZEV purchase requirement specified in section 2013(d) if it is designated as a backup vehicle as specified in section 2013.1(a) and may exclude miles travelled when the vehicle is operated in support of a declared emergency event as specified in section 2013.1(a)(1).